Biden pardons his son Hunter despite previous pledges not to

 “I have admitted and taken responsibility for my mistakes during the darkest days of my addiction – mistakes that have been exploited to publicly humiliate and shame me and my family for political sport,” the younger Biden said.

+Hunter Biden’s legal team filed Sunday night in both Los Angeles and Delaware asking the judges handling his gun and tax cases to immediately dismiss them, citing the pardon.

-A spokesperson for special counsel David Weiss, who brought the cases, did not respond to messages seeking comment Sunday night.
+A spokesperson for Weiss did not respond to messages seeking comment Sunday night.

+NBC News was first to report Biden was expected to pardon his son Sunday.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.